 The Maya believed in many gods that were based on nature and influenced all parts of their lives.
 They carried out human sacrifices to their gods and made other offerings.
 Gods were associated with the 4 directions and different colors.
 Mayan kings were believed to be mediators between people and the gods.
 Many kings were thought to be gods themselves.
 The Maya religion was connected to the calendar.
 They believed that each day was a living god whose behavior could be predicted with calendars.
 Their important ceremonies and festivals were scheduled based on the position of the stars and the days of their calendar.

-The Mayan civilization reached its peak in 900 CE, and various problems led to its decline.
+The Mayan civilization reached its peak around 900 CE before various problems led to its decline.
 Many people abandoned the cities in the lower part of the region.
-Evidence of building and architecture stopped.
-There are many ideas as to why this happened.
+Evidence of new building stopped, with various theories as to why this happened.
 Some believe that a natural disaster or disease affected the people, or that there was not enough food to feed the growing population.

 The northern region of the Mayan civilization continued in small villages until they were finally conquered by invading Spanish conquistadors.
 There are still 6 million people with Mayan ancestry living in Central America today.